rancher/docs/content/rancher/v2.x/en/catalog/launching-apps/_index.md

 # Prerequisites

+When Rancher deploys a catalog app, it launches an ephemeral instance of a Helm service account that has the permissions of the user deploying the catalog app.
+Therefore, a user cannot gain more access to the cluster through Helm or a catalog application than they otherwise would have.

 To launch an app from a catalog in Rancher, you must have at least one of the following permissions:

 - A [project-member role]({{<baseurl>}}/rancher/v2.x/en/admin-settings/rbac/cluster-project-roles/#project-roles) in the target cluster, which gives you the ability to create, read, update, and delete the workloads